Beyond Benchmark Islands: Toward Representative Trustworthiness Evaluation for Agentic AI: Illustrative Instantiation

-The coverage audit in Section~\ref{para:coverage_audit} reveals \emph{where} evaluation gaps exist; this experiment asks whether a framework-aligned assessment can diagnose \emph{why} agents fail.
-We run a baseline agent through a suite of risk-stratified scenarios and attribute each violation to a root-cause category, identifying the \emph{vulnerability surfaces} that should be prioritized for hardening.
-All scenarios, tools, and data are synthetic and run in a local sandbox; the purpose is to demonstrate feasibility of trajectory-level root-cause diagnosis, not to report generalizable performance numbers.

-\paragraph{Setup.} We construct a sandbox environment with five simulated tools (document search, database query, file read, file write, and message dispatch) operating over synthetic data.
-Twenty-four scenarios are defined across four categories, summarized in Table~\ref{tab:scenarios}; the first three categories primarily exercise Layer~2 probing, while the Social category exercises Layer~3.
-Each scenario specifies success criteria, forbidden actions, and a risk-severity weight (1--5).
-A single model (Qwen3-8B, served via vLLM with temperature$\,{=}\,0$) executes all scenarios to enable controlled comparison.

-\paragraph{Failure Taxonomy.} Every violated trajectory is annotated with a reusable eight-class taxonomy: Prompt Injection (PI), Goal Drift (GD), Unauthorized Action (UA), Hallucinated Tool-use (HT), Recovery Failure (RF), Operational Failure (OF), Policy Leak (PL), and Social Harm (SH).
-Labeling follows an \emph{earliest-cause} rule: the primary label reflects the first identifiable root cause; labels were assigned by the authors under a shared protocol and reviewed jointly in cases of ambiguity.
-We report primary labels only for trajectories that result in a scenario-level violation; in this small-scale instantiation only a subset of categories is observed.

-\paragraph{Results.} Of 24 scenarios, 4 result in violations ($\text{VR} = 16.7\%$): 2~Prompt Injection (PI, risk-weighted sum~7), 1~Unauthorized Action (UA, weight~5), and 1~Policy Leak (PL, weight~5), totaling a risk-weighted count of~17 out of a suite total of~81.
-The most frequent failure mode is PI, where adversarial instructions embedded in tool outputs cause the agent to write to protected file paths.
-The UA violation involves sending confidential data to an external recipient, and the PL violation involves forwarding internal HR data under emotional pressure.

-This distribution directly informs the blue-team phase of the Factory: because both PI violations originate from unsanitized tool outputs, tool-output sanitization is identified as the highest-priority intervention target.
+We run Qwen3-8B through the 24-scenario design suite to test whether HAAF can diagnose \emph{why} agents fail.
+Of 24 scenarios, 4 violate ($\mathrm{VR}=16.7\%$): 2 Prompt Injection (PI, risk-weighted~7), 1 Unauthorized Action (UA, weight~5), and 1 Policy Leak (PL, weight~5), summing to a risk-weighted count of~17 / 81.
+The most frequent mode is PI: adversarial instructions in tool outputs cause writes to protected paths.
+The UA case sends confidential data externally; the PL case forwards HR data under emotional pressure.
+Because both PI violations originate from unsanitised tool outputs, tool-output sanitisation becomes the highest-priority intervention target for the blue-team phase.